 UPDATE (5/28/2014) The procedure has changed.
 The visa extension fee will have to be paid for on your second visit when you COME BACK to pick up your passport.
 Only quetzals are accepted.
-Dollars accepted ONLY if you have a BanRural account: Item 7: About $15USD (about Q120 should do it) in Guatemalan currency for visa application fee, Q75 for passport-sized pictures, and about Q20 for parking if using the lot across the street.
+Dollars are accepted at BanRural ONLY if you have an account with them: Item 7: About $15USD (about Q120 should do it) in Guatemalan currency for visa application fee, Q75 for passport-sized pictures, and about Q20 for parking if using the lot across the street.

 UPDATE (4/24/2015) You’re now asked to make a copy of the BanRural receipt upon payment of your visa.
 You can easily do this at the photocopy booth downstairs – copies cost Q0.50.
 This copy will be for you to keep – it isn’t strictly necessary.
 But it’s better to have proof of payment should any issue come up later.

 Once you have all your documents lined up, it is time to go inside the building.

 Entrance to Immigration Building